eric-horesnyi/rairoi-website/README.md

 ## Data Sources

 The website uses hardcoded sample data based on:
-- Real case studies from Air Liquide, Carrefour, Bouygues Telecom, and Banque de France
+- Real case studies from Air Liquide, Bouygues Telecom, and Banque de France
 - Empirical analysis of CAC40, Dow Jones, and NASDAQ-100 companies
 - Calibrated ROI calculations from the RAIROI model